Tomisin92/Support-Vector-Machine/README.md

 # Support-Vector-Machine
-Gender Classification based and Academic Performance using SVM
+Gender Classification based on Academic Performance using SVM